robrich/kubernetes-hands-on-workshop/A-Docker/03-Multi-stage-build/start/README.md

    docker image list
    ```

-   Your image is at the very top because this list is sorted by create date descending.
+   Your image is at the very top because this list is sorted by create date with the newest on top.

 Step 3: Run the image as a container
 ------------------------------------

-As you work through this section, if you find it doesn't work, look for debugging tips in section 4 below.
+As you work through this section, if you find it doesn't work, look for debugging tips in Section 4 below.

 1. From a command prompt, run